WICG/display-locking/explainers/update-rendering.md

 * `background` is the lowest priority, and is meant to be used for updates that are not time-critical, such as background updates for speculative layout.

-* `auto` is the default priority, which should be equivalent to `userBlocking` for the purposes of User Agent prioritization.
+* `auto` is the default priority, which allows the User Agent select an approriate priotization for rendering work.

 Note that the attribute values follow [the postTask API](https://wicg.github.io/scheduling-apis/#sec-task-priorities) example.